-There is the human impact of the decisions and the actions the government are taking when they send out the first letter that tells people that they have an obligation to pay the government thousands of dollars.
-By the way, the government can pursue that money even if you lodge an objection to it.
-They can send out a debt collector to someone who is just trying to make ends meet.
-I do not believe that meets the standards this community expects.
-I do not believe that is the standard that this Assembly wants to see.
-I do not believe that it is the standard that we would like to see in any future program.
-Therefore, it is really critical that we get to the heart of what has gone wrong in this instance so that no-one else is impacted and no-one else receives an unfair assessment, going back years, with thousands of dollars in fines and thousands of dollars in interest, because, when you get one of those notices and you are left hanging on the line for months at a time, there is a human impact and it is not what we should accept.
+The human impact of the decisions and the actions the government is taking when they send out that first letter that tells people that they have an obligation to pay the government thousands of dollars-and by the way, they can pursue that money even if you lodge an objection to it-the actions that they take when they send out a debt collector for someone who is just trying to make ends meet.
+I do not believe that that meets the standards this community expects.
+I do not believe that that is the standard that this Assembly wants to see.
+I do not believe that it is the standard that we would like to see land in any future program.
+Therefore, I think it is really critical that we get to the heart of what has gone wrong in this instance so that no one else is impacted, no one else receives an unfair assessment going back years in time with thousands of dollars in fines and thousands of dollars in interest, because when you get one of those notices and you are left hanging on the line for months at a time, there is a human impact and it is not what we should accept.

-MS STEPHEN-SMITH (Kurrajong-Minister for Health, Minister for Mental Health, Minister for Finance and Minister for the Public Service) (10.58): I thank Mr Cocks for bringing forward this motion.
-The government will support this motion today.
-I also want to recognise the advocacy of not only Mr Cocks but also Mr Braddock and other people in this place who have made representations on behalf of their constituents.
-Quite a number of members have done so for constituents who have received reassessment notices from the Revenue Office in relation to the Home Buyer Concession Scheme.
+MS STEPHEN-SMITH (Kurrajong-Minister for Health, Minister for Mental Health, Minister for Finance and Minister for the Public Service) (10.58): I thank Mr Cocks for bringing this motion.
+The government will be supporting this motion today.
+I also want to recognise the advocacy of not only Mr Cocks but also Mr Braddock and other people in this place who have made representations on behalf of their constituents-and there are quite a number of members who have done so for constituents who have received reassessment notices from the Revenue Office in relation to the Home Buyer Concession Scheme.

-As I did on radio this morning, I want to acknowledge up-front that I have been distressed at some of the experiences that have been conveyed to me by people who have received those reassessment notices, and particularly their experience in relation to the language that has been used in their engagement with the Revenue Office.
+As I did on radio this morning, I want to acknowledge up-front that I have been distressed at some of the experiences that have been conveyed to me by people who have received those reassessment notices, and particularly their experience in relation to the language that has been used and their engagement with the Revenue Office.
 I want to assure the Assembly that my office has been working with the Revenue Office about how we consider language in reassessment notices and how we consider pathways for people to get further information and support when they receive a reassessment.

-Should the committee choose undertake this inquiry-and I recognise that we cannot, as the Assembly, entirely dictate to the committee, but we can make a request of the committee-I think that it will be a good opportunity to look at all of the facts, because I think some of Mr Cock's language is inflammatory and some of his assertions are incorrect.
+Should the committee choose undertake this inquiry-and I recognise that we cannot, as the Assembly, entirely dictate to the committee, but we can make a request of the committee-I think that it will be a good opportunity to look at all of the facts, because I do think some of Mr Cock's language is inflammatory, and some of his assertions are incorrect.
 In particular, the Revenue Office does not rely on a self-assessment quiz for individuals to determine their eligibility for the Home Buyer Concession Scheme.
-In his remarks, Mr Cocks noted that there is a self-assessment tool available on the Revenue Office's website, but it is not accurate to describe that as a quiz and it is not accurate to describe the Revenue Office as relying on that.
+In his remarks, Mr Cocks noted that there is a self-assessment tool available on the Revenue Office website.
+But it is not accurate to describe that as a quiz and it is not accurate to describe the Revenue Office as relying on that.
 They do not get you to submit the results of a quiz; however, they do rely on self-assessment and a declaration from the taxpayer that they are eligible for concessions.